Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Expose a virtual network service endpoint for Azure Storage.
 - [ ] Install a Prometheus server on a Linux virtual machine in Azure.

 ### You have a private project in Azure DevOps.
-You need to ensure that a project manager can create custom work item queries to report on the project’s progress.
+You need to ensure that a project manager can create custom work item queries to report on the project's progress.
 The solution must use the principle of least privilege.
 To which security group should you add the project manager?

 - [ ] Project Collection Administrators.
 - [ ] Reader.